3.17 Inflammatory conditions and autoimmune disease

 3.17.10 Other autoimmune diseases

-There is some evidence of an effect of smoking on other chronic inflammatory and autoimmune disease.
+There is some evidence of an effect of smoking on other chronic inflammatory and autoimmune diseases.
 However, the evidence is insufficient for making specific conclusions about smoking being an independent risk factor or a cause.

 Relevant news and research